btrust-builders/lbcli-final-capstone-project/README.md

 rpcconnect=165.22.121.70
 ```

-...and then execute `bitcoin-cli -signet getblockchaininfo` without extra options.
+...and then execute `bitcoin-cli -signet getblockchaininfo`.

 Using the command above with return an object containing various state info regarding the blockchain on Signet which you can confirm on `https://mempool.space/signet`.